News

 Buyers will find a range of both old and new homes.

-Those looking for an older property full of character will find an abundance of Tudor style properties in the area surrounding the cathedral.
+Those looking for an older property full of character will find an abundance of Tudor-style properties in the area surrounding the cathedral.

 As you may expect, these historical properties are certainly on the expensive side, in fact, it is uncommon for them to appear on the property market.